coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 ### start the study - all
+- What topics do you find difficult to discuss with each other?
+- What activities do you like to do together?
+- How would you tell your parents when you are having a difficult time?
+- If you can't talk, what other ways would you chose to express your feelings: *select as many as you want*
+	- dancing
+    - drawing
+    - sounds
+    - facial expressions
+    - hand gestures
+    - other
+- I feel safe talking about...
+- I feel uncomfortable talking about..

 - Which apps do you use on your phone the most?
 - Which apps do you use to talk to your friends?
 - In which app do you talk to your family?
 - What do you find difficult about the apps you now use to talk to your family?
+	- Group messaging
+    - Responding
+    - Notifications
+    - Emoticons & Gifs
+    - Easy in use/ to operate

-## initial state questionnaire
+## initial state questionnaire - all
 *with the goal of observing how they experience their communication patterns.
 How they see signing as an integration within their communication style.*
 - Rate with each sentence how much this applies to you:
-- 	a. not at all applicable
+- 	a. stronly disagree
-	b. a little bit applicable
+	b. disagree
 	c. neutral
-	d. applicable
+	d. agree
-	e. extremely applicable
+	e. strongly agree

 - I easily express my emotions.
-- I find it hard to express my emotions
+- I find it hard to express my feelings
-- I often have difficulties expressing my feelings
 - I can easily talk about the things I need
 - I find it hard to tell someone what I need
 - I naturally use a lot of hand gestures when I speak
-- I use a specific sign language to communicate
+- I move a lot when I talk
-- I communicate verbally more easily than through text
+- I prefer talking about my feeling than writing about them.
+- I prefer writing what I need than telling someone what I need.
+- I would rather write about what I am doing than tell someone about what I am doing.
+- I find it easy to draw my feelings.
-- The most difficult thing about sending a text message is, to start a sentence.
+- The most difficult thing about sending a text message is to start a sentence.
-- Whenever I receive a chat message, I take a long time to respond back.
+- Whenever I receive a notification, I take a long time to reply.
-- I immediately respond back, whenever I receive a chat message.
+- I immediately reply, whenever I receive a notification.
-- I never know the right words to use.
+- I struggle to find the right words to use.
 - My vocabulary is very limited.
-- I get anxious using the groups chats.
+- I get overwhelmed using groups chats.
+- I get nervous replying in groups chats.
-- I really love using groups chats to communicate.
+- I like using groups chats to communicate.
-- I think groups chats are very unclear.
+- I think groups chats are unclear.
 - My personality does not come across when I send a text.
 - I can express myself well, through sending text messages.
-- I feel safe talking to my family
+- I feel safe talking to my family.
 - I feel distance from my family.
 - I feel strongly connected to my family.
 - I often feel alone.
 - I feel a lot of love.
-- I often have miscommunication with my family.
+- I feel like my family don't understand me.
 - Most of the time, my family understands what I am trying to say.
-- I feel confident talking about myself.
 - It happens often that I am receiving a text message and I have no idea what they are talking about.
+- I struggle to understand what people are talking about.

 ### start evaluation - for initiator
 *with the goal of knowing how the study is going, and the use of how the tool is working.
 If there is any need for change or iterations that can be made now, to improve the study.*
 - Did all of the family members create their first gesture?
-- Can you see a moment in the future where you are using gestures?
-- Describe a moment in the future where you are using gestures.
+- Can you see a moment in the future where using this type of gesturing is useful?
+Describe a moment in the future where you are using gestures.
 - Which family members will benefit the most from creating gestures?
 Why?
 - How can your family benefit from making gestures?